JoshiMinh/MoneyBase/README.md

-hello world and it works
+hello world and it works, finally properly working git, this is the turning point